 Patrick Henry: The interview you need to get is Nelly.
 I mean she was a teenager when it happened.
 She was there.

 The Nelly he is talking about is Nelly Trocmé Hewett, the now 91-year-old daughter of André and Magda Trocmé.
-Though she hates being remembered for it (as I would soon find), she was the one — you’ll recall — who spilled the soup on that Vichy official.
+Though she hates being remembered for it (as I would soon find), she was the one — you’ll recall — who spilled a bit of soup on that Vichy official.

 Patrick Henry: I think Nelly is kind of like the beacon.
 Once you interview Nelly, you’re going to see the path you need to take.